henningte/irpeat/README.md

 La Cruz, Florentino B., Osborne, and Barlaz (2016).

-Data and models for the electrochemical accepting and donating capacities (EAC, EDC) of peat were derived from Teickner, Knorr, and Gao (n.d.).
+Data and models for the electrochemical accepting and donating capacities (EAC, EDC) of peat were derived from Teickner, Gao, and Knorr (2022) and Teickner, Gao, and Knorr (2021)

 This packages was developed in R (R version 4.0.1 (2020-06-06)) (R Core Team 2019) using functions from devtools (Wickham, Hester, and Chang